What is a Program?

 Basic Functions of a Program

 The program’s purpose depends on the software type.
-The role of an internet browser is to find information on and show the world wide web on the computer, edit and view the materials related to measurement, analytics and so on.
+An internet browser’s role is to find information on and show the world wide web on the computer, edit and view the materials related to measurement, analytics, and so on.
 In general, a program is programmed to perform a particular function or task.
-Excel programs can, for example, generate a text, but they cannot locate information like a browser on the World Wide Web.
+Excel programs can, for example, generate text, but they cannot locate information like a browser on the World Wide Web.

 Examples of Program